8 Results-Driven Reasons Employee Engagement is Important

-Although Carnegie wasn’t explicitly talking about employee engagement, this quote perfectly illustrates how vital it is to engage your employees so they will be happier and perform to the best of their abilities.
+Though Carnegie wasn’t explicitly talking about employee engagement, this quote perfectly illustrates how vital it is to engage your employees.
+This way, they will be happier and perform to the best of their abilities.

 Unfortunately, employee engagement is sometimes an afterthought.
-Instead, engaging employees should be practiced at all levels of the business hierarchy and cultivated on a regular basis.
+However, engaging employees should be practiced at all levels of the business hierarchy and cultivated on a regular basis.

 Studies show that less than a third of American workers are engaged at their jobs, so there is definitely room for improvement.
 But why exactly does employee engagement matter?

-Here are eight reasons why employee engagement is vital to your company.
+Here are eight reasons why employee engagement is important to your company.

-If your nonprofit takes up a particular cause throughout the year or during a specific time period, having engaged employees is a must.
+If your company takes up a cause marketing campaign throughout the year or during a specific time period, having engaged employees is a must.

-But engaged employees can be a boon for your company’s cause marketing efforts.
+- They can help boost your company’s cause marketing efforts.

 Employees who are engaged at work will be more than willing to help out when the company they work for pursues a noble cause.

-According to Gallup, the lack of employee engagement costs American businesses anywhere from $450 billion to $550 billion a year when workplace accidents, absenteeism, and larger heath care costs are factored in.
+As Gallup notes, lack of employee engagement costs American businesses anywhere from $450 to $550 billion a year when workplace accidents, absenteeism, and larger healthcare costs are factored in.
 This massive chunk of money could significantly shrink if more companies emphasized employee engagement.